Choosing a great bottle of wine for whatever reason can be a challenging experience. Here are five tips to hopefully make it easier for you.

 Also, the same stores may have wine tastings featuring several wines.
-These tastings are cool, as you get a wine glass as you come in, and can walk around and try several wines (usually just a small sample of each).
+These tastings are fun, as you get a wine glass as you come in, then walk around and try several wines (usually just a small sample of each).

-Then even if you don’t want to buy a bottle of wine right there, you can make a note of the name of the wine to get it another time.
-Also at these tastings usually is cheese and appetizers so you don’t get sloshed from drinking too much.
+Also, even if you don't want to buy a bottle of wine right there, you can note the wine's name to get it another time.
+These tastings usually feature cheese and appetizers, so you don't get sloshed from drinking too much.

 3. Read the wine bottle label.

-Some wines don’t tell you anything on a label, except the name of the wine and the kind.
-Hopefully, the wine you are interested in will have details like what the aroma is (coffee, tobacco, chocolate, etc), where the grapes are from (California, France, Chile, etc), and the age of the wine.
+Some wines don't tell you anything on a label, except the wine's name and the kind.
+Hopefully, the wine you are interested in will have details like the aroma (coffee, tobacco, chocolate, etc.), where the grapes are from (California, France, Chile, etc.), and the age of the wine.

-Some wine stores are helpful in that they will show you if the wine is ready to drink now, or should be stored for a year or more.
-If buying a more expensive bottle, it’s best to get an older wine if you want to drink it right away; but in general, age isn’t that important (especially for white wines).
+Some wine stores help show you if the wine is ready to drink now or should be stored for a year or more.
+If buying a more expensive bottle, it's best to get an older wine if you want to drink it right away.
+Still, in general, age isn't that important (especially for white wines).

 4. Don't shy away from wines on sale.

-Wines on sale are usually marked down in price because they’ve been on the shelf awhile, and not because they are bad or spoiled.
+Wines on sale are usually marked down in price because they've been on the shelf a while, not because they are rotten or spoiled.

 5. Use your smartphone for further information.

 There are apps you can get for your phone to help you pick a wine.
-The Wine Spectator, which is a wine magazine that’s been around over 40 years, has one to help you out in selecting wines.
+The Wine Spectator, a wine magazine that's been around for over 40 years, has one to help you out in selecting wines.

-Also, you can do a Google search on a wine or a type of wine you aren’t sure about, and the search may even help you make sure the price is good for your wine.
+You can also do a Google search on a wine or a type of wine you aren't sure about, and the search may even help you make sure the price is suitable for your wine.